Payments for people living with an illness, injury or disability

-Financial support for people 16 years of age and older
+Payments for people 16 and older

-There is extra support available to help you find a job, study or train.
+There's extra support available to help you find a job, study or train.
 Read more about looking for work.

-Financial support for children
+Payments for children

 Other government and community support services

-Health Insite provides information on maintaining health and wellbeing.
+healthdirect has advice on health and wellbeing.